tochman/the_blue_print/chapters/07-10-testing-patterns.md

 :::

-## Testing Custom Hooks with BDD Style
+## Testing custom hooks with BDD style

 Following Chapter 5's approach, we'll test custom hooks by focusing on their behavior and the scenarios they handle, not their internal implementation.